Abstract

 Differences between D2-MSNs and D1-MSNs

-To quantify differences between D2-MSNs vs D1-MSNs, we turned to principal component analysis (PCA), a data-driven tool to capture the diversity of neuronal activity (Kim et al., 2017a).
+To quantify differences between D2-MSNs vs D1-MSNs in Fig 2G-H, we turned to principal component analysis (PCA), a data-driven tool to capture the diversity of neuronal activity (Kim et al., 2017a).
 Work by our group and others has uniformly identified PC1 as a linear component among corticostriatal neuronal ensembles during interval timing (Bruce et al., 2021; Emmons et al., 2020, 2019, 2017; Kim et al., 2017a; Narayanan et al., 2013; Narayanan and Laubach, 2009; Parker et al., 2014; Wang et al., 2018).
 We analyzed PCA calculated from all D2-MSN and D1-MSN PETHs over the 6-second interval immediately after trial start.
-PCA identified time-dependent ramping activity as PC1 (Fig 3A), a key temporal signal that explained 54% of variance among tagged MSNs (Fig 3B; variance for PC1 p = 0.009 vs 46 (44-49)% variance for PC1 derived from random data; Narayanan, 2016).
-In line with population averages from Fig 2G&H, D2-MSNs and D1-MSNs had opposite patterns of activity with negative PC1 scores for D2-MSNs and positive PC1 scores for D1-MSNs (Fig 3C; PC1 for D2-MSNs: −3.4 (−4.6 – 2.5); PC1 for D1-MSNs: 2.8 (−2.8 – 4.9); F = 8.8, p = 0.004 accounting for variance between mice (Fig S3A); Cohen’s d = 0.7; power = 0.80; no reliable effect of sex (F = 0.44, p = 0.51) or switching direction (F = 1.73, p = 0.19)).
-Thus, analysis of PC1, which exhibited time-dependent ramping similar to D2-MSN/D1-MSN average activity (Fig 2G/H and Fig S2C), S2E suggested that D2-MSNs and D1-MSNs had opposing ramping dynamics.
+PCA identified time-dependent ramping activity as PC1 (Fig 3A), a key temporal signal that explained 54% of variance among tagged MSNs (Fig 3B; variance for PC1 p = 0.009 vs 46 (44-49)% for any pattern of PC1 variance derived from random data; Narayanan, 2016).
+Consistent with population averages from Fig 2G&H, D2-MSNs and D1-MSNs had opposite patterns of activity with negative PC1 scores for D2-MSNs and positive PC1 scores for D1-MSNs (Fig 3C; PC1 for D2-MSNs: -3.4 (-4.6 – 2.5); PC1 for D1-MSNs: 2.8 (-2.8 – 4.9); F = 8.8, p = 0.004 accounting for variance between mice (Fig S3A); Cohen’s d = 0.7; power = 0.80; no reliable effect of sex (F = 0.44, p = 0.51) or switching direction (F = 1.73, p = 0.19)).
+Importantly, PC1 scores for D2- MSNs were significantly less than 0 (signrank D2-MSN PC1 scores vs 0: p = 0.02), implying that because PC1 ramps down, D2-MSNs tended to ramp up.
+Conversely, PC1 scores for D1- MSNs were significantly greater than 0 (signrank D1-MSN PC1 scores vs 0: p = 0.05), implying that D1-MSNs tended to ramp down.
+Thus, analysis of PC1 in Fig 3A-C suggested that D2- MSNs (Fig 2G) and D1-MSNs (Fig 2H) had opposing ramping dynamics.

-Our findings could not be easily explained by movement because 1) few responses occurred before 6 seconds (23%) and 44% of tagged neurons were recorded in trials without a single nosepoke before 6 seconds (Fig 1B-C), 2) our GLM included a regressor accounting for the nosepokes when present, and 3) nosepoke GLM βs were not reliably different between D2-MSNs and D1-MSNs (F = 1.5, p = 0.22 accounting for variance between mice).
+Our findings could not be easily explained by movement because 1) few responses occurred before 6 seconds (23%) and 44% of tagged neurons were recorded in trials without a single nosepoke before 6 seconds (Fig 1B-C), 2) our GLM included a regressor accounting for the nosepokes when present, and 3) nosepoke GLM βs were not reliably different between D2- MSNs and D1-MSNs (F = 1.5, p = 0.22 accounting for variance between mice).

 In summary, we used optogenetic tagging to record from D2-MSNs and D1-MSNs during interval timing.
-Analyses of average activity, PC1, and trial-by-trial firing-rate slopes over the interval provide convergent evidence that D2-MSNs and D1-MSNs had distinct and opposing dynamics during interval timing.
+Analyses of average activity, PC1, and trial-by-trial firing-rate slopes over the interval provide convergent evidence that D2-MSNs and D1-MSNs had distinct dynamics during interval timing.
 These data provide insight into temporal processing by striatal MSNs.

 Drift-diffusion models of opposing D2-MSN and D1-MSN dynamics